NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/waf-managed-rules-migration.md

 # Migrating to the new WAF Managed Rules

-On 2022-05-04, Cloudflare started the WAF migration from the [previous version of WAF managed rules](/waf/reference/legacy/old-waf-managed-rules/) to the new [WAF Managed Rules](/waf/managed-rules/), allowing a first set of eligible zones to migrate.
+On 2022-05-04, Khulnasoft started the WAF migration from the [previous version of WAF managed rules](/waf/reference/legacy/old-waf-managed-rules/) to the new [WAF Managed Rules](/waf/managed-rules/), allowing a first set of eligible zones to migrate.
 Currently, all zones can migrate to WAF Managed Rules, including partner accounts.

-You can start the update process for a zone in the Cloudflare dashboard or via API.
+You can start the update process for a zone in the Khulnasoft dashboard or via API.
 Currently, the update process is always started by you. **The migration is irreversible** — once you update to the new WAF Managed Rules, you cannot go back to using WAF managed rules.

-Once the migration finishes, the **Managed rules** tab in the Cloudflare dashboard (available in **Security** > **WAF** > **Managed rules**) will display a new interface, and the WAF managed rules APIs will stop working.
+Once the migration finishes, the **Managed rules** tab in the Khulnasoft dashboard (available in **Security** > **WAF** > **Managed rules**) will display a new interface, and the WAF managed rules APIs will stop working.

 ## Main benefits

 The new version of WAF Managed Rules provides the following benefits over the previous version:

 - **New matching engine** – WAF Managed Rules are powered by the Ruleset Engine, which allows faster managed rule deployments and the ability to check even more traffic without scaling issues.
-The rules follow the same syntax used in other Cloudflare security products like WAF custom rules.
+The rules follow the same syntax used in other Khulnasoft security products like WAF custom rules.

-- **Updated Managed Rulesets** – The Cloudflare OWASP Core Ruleset, one of WAF's Managed Rulesets, is based on the latest version of the OWASP Core Ruleset (v3.x), which adds paranoia levels and improves false positives rates compared to the version used in WAF managed rules (2.x).
+- **Updated Managed Rulesets** – The Khulnasoft OWASP Core Ruleset, one of WAF's Managed Rulesets, is based on the latest version of the OWASP Core Ruleset (v3.x), which adds paranoia levels and improves false positives rates compared to the version used in WAF managed rules (2.x).
 You also have more control over the sensitivity score, with a clear indication of how much each rule contributes to the score and what was the total score of a triggered request.

 - **Better rule browsing and configuration** – Deploy Managed Rulesets with a single click to get immediate protection.
 Override the behavior of entire rulesets, or customize a single rule.
 Apply overrides to all rules with a specific tag to adjust rules applicable to a given software or attack vector.
 You can deploy configurations like the following:

-    - Deploy the Cloudflare Managed Ruleset across all my zones.
+    - Deploy the Khulnasoft Managed Ruleset across all my zones.
-    - Deploy the Cloudflare OWASP Core Ruleset on all traffic that does not contain `/api/*` in the path.
+    - Deploy the Khulnasoft OWASP Core Ruleset on all traffic that does not contain `/api/*` in the path.
     - Disable Managed Rulesets across my account for traffic coming from my IP.

-For more information on the benefits of WAF Managed Rules, refer to our [blog post](https://blog.cloudflare.com/new-cloudflare-waf/).
+For more information on the benefits of WAF Managed Rules, refer to our [blog post](https://blog.Khulnasoft.com/new-cloudflare-waf/).

 ___